 This course helps students understand what it means to compete in local television news.
 They learn how to find news, report, produce and deliver it, all under conditions as close to real life in the broadcast news business as possible.
 Repetition is key to honing reporting skills.
 Therefore, students produce news content (packages, live shots, newscasts) on a weekly basis throughout the semester.
 The first half of the semester they produce video packages and participate in live-reporting labs.
 During the second half of the semester, they work in teams to produce weekly TV newscasts.
 View students’ stories.

-Journalism Research, Ithaca College (Spring 2015-present)
+Investigative Journalism, Ithaca College (Spring 2015-present)

 Society 2.0: Social Media, Ithaca College (Fall 2014-present)

 This course, part of Ithaca College’s Integrative Core Curriculum, explores how social media has transformed the way people communicate and are connected as individuals, as members of communities, and as part of a larger networked society.
 Students use social media tools to engage with course content and gain an understanding of how social media is impacting fields such as education, journalism, and business.
 The course also examines the cultural, legal, economic, and privacy implications of our social media practices.